M2 Physics, Engineering and Chemistry for Biology

 non

 To provide a basic training to non-biologists and to offer them a quick initiation to the various fields of life sciences.
 This training will allow students to choose biology-oriented modules of the Erasmus Mundus Master at the interface of physical sciences and molecular/cell biology.
-Bibliographie
+Bibliography

 Evaluation Terminale